alexandervoronov/tiny-transaction-processor/README.md

 ### Thoughts on performance and scaling

-While I don't have any actual profiling results, I can share some thoughts on further maintenance/scaling of the Tiny transaction processor.
+While I don't have any actual profiling results, I can share some thoughts on further maintenance/scaling of the tiny transaction processor.

-The code is organised so that input and transaction processing are independent, so they also can be profiled and tuned independently.
+The code is organised in a way that input and transaction processing are independent, so they also can be profiled and tuned independently.
 For the purpose of such profiling, it will be nice to have a snapshot of real-world data to understand the number of transaction for one day/week, ratio between _Transfers_ and _Amendments_, and the nature and the frequency of client account balance queries.

-If we use the Tiny transaction processor in online mode and need higher throughput, we can quite naturally scale it by having multiple copies (multiple threads or even instances) and shard by client ID.
+If we use the tiny transaction processor in online mode and need higher throughput, we can quite naturally scale it by having multiple instances of the tiny transaction processor (separate threads, processes or even independent machines) and shard between them by client ID.

-The main concern for high-throughput is the number of _Transfers_ we need to store for potential disputes.
+The main concern for high- hroughput is the number of _Transfers_ we need to store for potential disputes.
-The amount representation by _Decimal_ takes 16 bytes.
+The amount representation by the _Decimal_ takes 16 bytes.
 The other fields + hashmap overhead will probably bring us to ≈64 bytes per record, which means 64 GB machine will be able to accommodate about 1 billion transactions.
 Unless we have convenient dispute-time deadlines, we may need to look into storing transactions in a database.